Pool Leak Detection

 Are there any wet areas around the pool?

-Vinyl Liner Pool
+Pool Leak Detection in a Vinyl Liner Pool

-Underground Plumbing Leaks
+Detecting Underground Pool Plumbing Leaks

-Leaks in The Tile Line
+Leaks in the Tile Line

 For concrete pools with the traditional perimeter tile band at the waterline, leaking is most often found inside the skimmer.
 In rare cases where the pool bond beam cracks behind the tile, and also cracks the tile, pools can leak water through a crack in the top of the pool wall.
 Cracks in pool tile can be cleaned, dried and filled with EZ Patch 22.

-Cracks in the Pool
+Leaking Cracks in the Pool

 Leaking Pool Skimmers